iggredible/Learn-Vim/ch25_vimscript_equalities_conditionals_and_loops.md

+---
+title: "Equalities, Conditionals, and Loops"
+metaTitle: "Equalities, Conditionals, and Loops"
-# Equalities, Conditionals, and Loops
+metaDescription: "Equalities, Conditionals, and Loops"
+---

 In this chapter, you will learn how to do equalities, conditionals, and loops using the data types you learned in the previous chapter.